Lit-vulf/lit.vulf/articles/spotify.md

 I’m your guy.

-Take a single stream of “[The Birdwatcher]”(https://open.spotify.com/track/2WvWRwqW9KFfyKUXBGAcXg) in March 2014.
+Take a single stream of "[The Birdwatcher](https://open.spotify.com/track/2WvWRwqW9KFfyKUXBGAcXg)" in March 2014.
 Terry, the user, lives in the US and pays $9.99/month for Spotify.
 I, the artist, receive a total of $0.00786 over the next nine months:

 ```
                       Licensed Use of Master — $0.00668